sarahciston/codingcare/posts/guide.md

 >"It is more like a French salon where it's like, 'let's like hang out eat, and talk about code.' [...] but it's of consequence in these meetings.
 People do make huge strides in their projects, or solve crazy problems."
 >>—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab

-It is essential that whatever rituals and habits you create, you create *together*.
+Whatever rituals and habits you create, create them *together*.
+This is essential.
 Ideally you develop these over time, through feedback and informal habits and through formal work on community agreements and mission.
+How you choose to move as a group should be collaborations, ways of building trust with one another.
+As in dance, and all forms of attunement, we respond to each others movements in space, from the way we hold our bodies to the way we open ourselves up (or don't).
+And we learn what to trust and to expect by what is repeated and what is dynamic.

-These literally *makes* the space we have together.
+These practices literally *make* the space we have together.
+These repetitions create the containers and foundations where we can both rest and risk.
 We help restore each other through co-presence.
 We defrag each other's mental hard disks through the process of communing.
+And because we can restore and recouperate here, we also have more room to experiment and create — playing at our growth edges, not cowering under deadlines — supported by one another.

 The examples I offer here are often in flux as the temperaments and conditions of our members change.
-Fundamentally, we create ways of being together and acknowledging each others common humanity and unique perspectives simultaneously.
+Often they start by accident and then codify (code-ify!) into patterns we keep.
+They may seem like they have nothing at all to do with coding.
+Don't worry, the coding will happen.
+First, we focus on creating ways of being together.
+We balance the acknowledgment of our common humanity alongside our unique perspectives.
 We mark the specialness of contact and connection.
-Often this happens by accident and then codifies (code-ifies!) into a pattern we keep.
+With this as our steady base, it's then easy to help folks engage topics they care about — including coding.
 Try some of these, and adjust until you find what works for you!

 ### Create [boundaries/guidelines] together

-[XXX write about work with p5.js and developing code of conduct]
+[XXX][write about work with p5.js and developing code of conduct]

+[appendix:CCCcommunityvalues]

+[//]: # "does this go in section 6 above?"

 ### Meet regularly